meister03/discord-mongodb-prefix/README.md

 ```

 # Setting Up
-First we include the module into the project(into your main bot file).
+First we include the module into the project (into your main bot file).
 ```js
 const mongopref = require("mongodb-prefix");
 client.prefix = new Map();  // do not rename here something, or else Dx
 ```
-After that, you have to provide a valid mongodb url.
+After that, you have to provide a valid mongodb url and set the default prefix.
 ```js
 mongopref.setURL("mongodb://..."); //builts a connection with the db client.defaultprefix = "Your default Prefix" ; // save here your default prefix